openhumanoids/oh-distro/README.rst

 ROS
 ===

 ROS is not required per se.
-If you would like to use this distribution in conjunction with SCS for the Valkyrie or to use EXOTica for planning and optimisation, please install ROS Indigo including MoveIt:
+If you would like to use this distribution in conjunction with SCS for the Valkyrie or to use EXOTica for planning and optimisation, please install ROS Indigo including MoveIt.
+Valkyrie uses ROS-Control for the Hardware API and our LCM2ROSControl translator package hence requires ROS Control

 ::

-    sudo apt-get install ros-indigo-desktop-full ros-indigo-moveit-full
+    sudo apt-get install ros-indigo-desktop-full ros-indigo-moveit-full ros-indigo-ros-control

 Compile catkin workspace: